Apangshu-2021/Loan_Prediction/README.md

 # Loan_Prediction
-A ml model that can predict whether a person can be given a loan or not based on different features
+A ml model that can predict whether a person can be given a loan or not based on data gathered from the person